JennEYoon/geo-ml/rainforest/readme.md

 ## To move written content into a Project Wiki or a Personal Blog.

-### Based on 2017 Kaggle Challenge, Planet Labs sponsor
+### Based on 2017 Kaggle Challenge, Planet Labs sponsor, Amazon Rainforest satellite image analysis project

 ### Author: Jennifer E Yoon

 ### Collaborators:
-Peter Stephan and Dan Kelly -- from Virginia Meetup
+Peter Stephan and Dan Kelly -- from a Virginia meetup

 ### Date: Feb 15, 2021 start